-Description.
-This area is generally west of the Wal-Mart development.
-The property west of the Wal-Mart site traditionally has been used for agricultural and residential purposes, although the agricultural uses lapsed in the early 1980's.
-The area west of Cielo Azul reflects the property currently occupied by the theater and extends to County Road 107S that was annexed in March 2010.
-That part of the area south of US 160/285 extends south to County Road 7S.
+Description: This area is generally west of the Wal-Mart development along the Highway 160 corridor, bound on the north by the Kathleen Lane extension and on the south (south of US 160/285) by West First Street/County Road 7 S. The property west of the Wal-Mart site traditionally has been used for agricultural and high-density residential purposes, although the agricultural uses lapsed in the early 1980's.
+The area west of Cielo Azul reflects the property currently occupied by the theater and extends to County Road 107 S that was annexed in March 2010.
+In 2019, the City annexed The Comfort Inn hotel on the west side of County Road 107 S. This area also includes contiguous tracts south of US 160/285 extends south to County Road 7 S.

-Zoning Designation: This property will be most attractive to Commercial uses and should be zoned appropriately.
+Zoning Designation: This property will be most conducive to commercial uses and should be zoned as such.

-Annexation Timing: Since this area is owned by private landowners, the annexation is contingent to a great extent upon the goals and desires of the landowners and not up to the City.
-Annexation requests are appropriate for any of the land within this area at the present time, based on statutory requirements of the State of Colorado.
+Annexation Timing: Since this area is owned by private landowners, the annexation is contingent to a great extent upon the goals and desires of the landowners first.
+Annexation requests are appropriate for any of the land within this area at the present time based on statutory requirements of the State of Colorado.
 The City has absorbed several major tracts of land in the past few years, and it may be appropriate to see these recent annexations further developed before annexing additional tracts.
+More focus should be given to developing commercial lots already within city limits.